cabforum/forum/Bylaws.md

 ## 3.3 Probationary Member

 A Probationary Member is a Certificate Issuer or Certificate Consumer that does meet all qualifying criteria in a CWG charter.
 Probationary membership is valid for 12 months and may be renewed as decided by the CWG.
 A Probationary Member must sign the Forum’s IPR Policy Agreement.
 Probationary Members may attend face-to-face meetings, communicate with other Members on the Member Mail List, and access the Member Wiki Website.
-Probationary Members are not entitled to vote except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).
+Probationary Members may not propose or endorse ballots or take part in any form of voting except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).

 ## 3.4 Other Parties